michael2012z/BitBible/markdown/JPS/files/Exod.md

 28. And he was there with HaShem forty days and forty nights; he did neither eat bread, nor drink water.
 And he wrote upon the tables the words of the covenant, the ten words.

-29. And it came to pass, when Moses came down from mount Sinai with the two tables of the testimony in Moses' hand, when he came down from the mount, that Moses knew not that the skin of his face sent forth beamsHeb. horns. while He talked with him.
+29. And it came to pass, when Moses came down from mount Sinai with the two tables of the testimony in Moses' hand, when he came down from the mount, that Moses knew not that the skin of his face sent forth beams

 30. And when Aaron and all the children of Israel saw Moses, behold, the skin of his face sent forth beams; and they were afraid to come nigh him.